-squares) are among the most massive objects in the reference selection (blue dots).
+Fig. 3 shows the stellar masses and redshifts of the selected candidates.
+The emission lines sample sources (empty squares) are among the most massive objects in the reference selection (blue dots).
 This may be expected because the ambiguity between the passive and star-forming solution is increased by the somewhat lower S/N of the faintest among the 30 objects in the reference sample.

-In principle, spectral templates including emission lines are expected to be a more accurate representation of the real spectra, and the intensity of such lines are expected to increase at high redshift, so that the 10 objects that are classified as passive even including the emission lines should be regared as more reliable.
+In principle, spectral templates including emission lines are expected to be a more accurate representation of the real spectra, and the intensity of such lines is expected to increase at high redshift, so that the 10 objects that are classified as passive even including the emission lines should be regarded as more reliable.
 However, the recipes adopted here to compute the emission lines from the SED have not been extensively tested or verified, especially in high redshift galaxies.
 In addition, most previous works adopted spectral models without emission lines, so that a proper comparison can be more appropriately performed considering the whole reference sample.
 Therefore, we keep it as our fiducial selection.